 Applicants whose first or native language is not English, must submit the required TOEFL or IELTS scores.
 In case of those applicants who do not have IELTS or TOEFL scores, they must take the English Placement Test at Chiang Mai University International College or Applicant whose lives in China can take the English Placement Test at Chiang Mai University Thai Language and Culture Center at either Yunnan Normal University, Kunming, or Chengdu University, Chengdu, Guangxi University, Guangxi, or at the Foreign Affairs office of Ningxia-Hui Autonomous Region, Yinchuan, P.R. of China.

 Note: Nursing Science applicants who graduate from a high school where English is a means of instructions do not have to submit IELTS or TOEFL scores.
 Applicants who have Thai Nationality or graduates from a high school in Thailand must submit the National Test Score (GAT/PAT2); otherwise these applications will be disqualified.

 High school official transcript

-A GPA Score of at least 2.5, or C+, or equivalent, in each of the following three subjects: Sciences: Physics, Biology, Chemistry, Mathematics and English (this requirement is for Mechanical Engineering, Software Engineering, Geo-informatics and Nursing Science applicants only)
+A GPA Score of at least 2.5 (For Social Science program, the minimum CGPA is 2.75), or equivalent, in each of the following three subjects: Sciences: Physics, Biology, Chemistry, Mathematics and English (this requirement is for Mechanical Engineering, Software Engineering, Integrated Design in Emerging Architecture and Nursing Science applicants only)